9×39mm

-The 9×39mm is a Soviet rifle cartridge.
+The 9×39 mm is a Soviet rifle cartridge.
 The cartridge yields increased performance in shorter barrels and effective subsonic performance.
+It was designed as an exclusively subsonic round.

 History and design

-The 9×39 is based on the Soviet 7.62×39mm case but with the neck expanded to fit a 9.2mm bullet.
-The final design was completed by N. Zabelin, L. Dvoryaninova, and Y. Frolov of the TsNIITochMash in the 1980s.
-The intent was to create a more stealthy cartridge for suppressed firearms used by Spetsnaz and other special troops that had more power, range, and penetration than 7.62 US subsonic rounds tested at the time.
+The 9×39 is based on the Soviet 7.62×39mm case but with the neck expanded to fit a 9.27 mm bullet.
+The intent was to create a stealthy cartridge for the "Vintorez" and "Val" projects which required more power, range, and penetration than 7.62×39 US or 7,62×28 rounds tested at the time.

-The subsonic round is originally designed to have an optimistic effective lethal range of 400 to 530 meters and a maximum penetration of up to 10 mm of steel.
+The round is originally designed to have an optimistic effective lethal range of 300 to 400 meters and a maximum penetration of up to 10 mm of steel at 100 m.
 Like the 5.45×39mm cartridge, the 9×39mm SP-5 features an air pocket in the tip, which increases its tendency to yaw or "keyhole" upon impact, thus increasing soft tissue damage in human targets.
 The armor-piercing SP-6 cartridge is more effective against light armor, vehicles, or light barrier targets.

-Commercial Wolf and Tula brand Ammunition that was being imported into the United States was subsequently banned on September 7, 2021 by then president Joseph Biden as part of sanctions against Russia for poisoning of Alexei Navalny.
+Commercial Wolf and Tula brand Ammunition that was being imported into the United States was subsequently banned on September 7, 2021 by then president Joe Biden as part of sanctions against Russia for poisoning of Alexei Navalny.

-While the 9×39 is very popular in several European countries, many of which had previously been under the control of the USSR, it was only introduced in the United States in late 2018.

-Since there are many users in the U.S. that had adopted the 9×39 round prior to the import ban, were forced to reload their own ammunition.
-However, there are multiple companies worldwide who make 9.3mm (.366") Mauser bullets which are suitable for reloading in the 9×39, including Hornady, Barnes, Nosler, Prvi Partizan, Lapua, and others.
+Since many users in the U.S. had adopted the 9×39 round prior to the import ban, they are now forced to reload their own ammunition.
+However, multiple companies worldwide produce .365" and .366" bullets suitable for reloading 9×39 cases, including Hornady, Barnes, Nosler, Prvi Partizan, Lapua, and others.

-Roswell Manufacturing has developed, tested, and is shipping what they are calling the 9x39US, though it has slightly different specs than the original 9x39 Russian.
+Roswell Manufacturing has developed what they are calling the 9x39US, which has slightly different specifications from the original 9×39 according to C.I.P. standards.

-During development, Roswell Manufacturing identified significant inconsistencies in existing 9x39mm ammunition and tooling specifications, with some tooling even mislabeled.
-As a result, Roswell opted for a combination of standards.